TOUCO Means “Love in Action”

 Upendo is a Kiswahili word which means ‘charity/love’

-TOUCO intends to facilitate community leadership awareness to the orphan care crisis, especially in Tanzania, where in a population of just 45 million, there are 3.5 million orphans under the age of 15.
-A relevant model should purport to address the quantitative magnitude of the crisis, including but not limited to the social, economic, political, and environmental challenges facing our societies.
+TOUCO intends to facilitate community leadership awareness of the orphan care crisis, especially in Tanzania, where in a population of just 45 million, there are 3.5 million orphans under the age of 15.
+A relevant model should address the quantitative magnitude of the crisis, including but not limited to the social, economic, political, and environmental challenges facing our societies.
 These crises call for a model that is both sustainable and resilient as it garners local and international support in caring for orphans and vulnerable children in Tanzania and Africa, always bearing in mind that African and Tanzanian problems require African or Tanzanian solutions.
-The old adage ‘African problems, European Answers’ must be seen as obsolete and at times outright counterproductive.
+The adage ‘African problems, European Answers’ must be seen as obsolete and, at times, outright counterproductive.

-Only children who are between 3 and 12, who have lost their mother, father, elder siblings, and close relatives, or living with a helpless grandma are eligible for Upendo care.
-Upendo family takes care of the most destitute children in our communities and we work with the village governments to identify these children and make sure that the village communities know what is going on with their child or children in the Upendo family.
+Only children between 3 and 12 who have lost their mother, father, elder siblings, or close relatives or are living with a helpless grandma are eligible for Upendo care.
+The Upendo family takes care of the destitute children in our communities, and we work with the village governments to identify these children and ensure that the village communities know what is going on with their child or children in the Upendo family.
 The village OVC committees are stakeholders in the TOUCO project.

 We help Africans take care of their own needs.
 We don’t give them welfare.
 We give them self-reliance.